 Here are some different types of caulk that you can or can’t paint over:

-You can’t paint over silicone caulk directly because the caulk contains silicone compounds and silicone doesn’t go well with paints.
+You can’t paint over silicone caulk directly.
+That’s because the caulk contains silicone compounds and silicone doesn’t go well with paints.
 So if you apply paint over silicone caulk directly, the paint will not stick.

 However, you can make silicone caulk paintable by wiping the surface with alcohol and applying a primer coating before painting over it.
 This way, the paint will stick better.